adarachel/readwithraq/README.md

 ## Overview

-Welcome to ReadWithRaq, a book review blog that aims to provide honest and unbiased reviews of a wide range of books.
-While we're still in the process of fine-tuning the website, our ultimate goal is to create a platform where readers can discover new books and share their thoughts with the community.
+This is a responsive and user-friendly website for a medical office, built using HTML, CSS, and JavaScript.
+It provides essential information for patients, including office hours, services offered, contact details, and health resources.
+The site also emphasizes accessibility, clean design, and smooth user experience across devices.

 ## Deployment

-This site is currently deployed at https://readwithraq.netlify.app
+This site is currently deployed at https://betterwithij.health

 ## Key Features

-- **User-Friendly Interface**: Our website offers an intuitive and user-friendly interface, making it easy for visitors to navigate and find reviews that interest them.
+- **User-Friendly Interface**: Homepage with welcome message and office overview

 - **Mobile Responsiveness**: We've optimized our website for mobile devices to ensure that readers can enjoy our content on the go.

-- **Engaging Content**: Expect to find engaging reviews and recommendations that cater to a variety of book genres.
+- **Engaging Content**: Services section outlining available medical care

-- **Search Functionality**: Looking for a specific book or author?
-Use our search feature to find it quickly.
+- **Monthly Blog**: Blog page with new articles each month

 ## Technologies Used